Lace up those dusty cowboy boots and slide on a swanky Bolo tie because the rootin’-tootin’ city of Dallas awaits!

 4 – See if you’ve got what it takes in an immersive escape game

-If you consider yourself somewhat of a budding Sherlock Holmes, it’s time to put your wit and problem-solving skills to the test!
+If you consider yourself somewhat of a budding Sherlock Holmes, it’s time to put your wit and problem-solving skills to the test in an escape room!

 5 – Experience Van Gogh art in a new immersive way